 #6 Hawaii Beach (Alyko)

-From the tavern Faros tou Alykou Cape Alyko begins, where some beach gems await.
-Alyko is characterized by a dense juniper forest, which is unique in this extent on the Greek islands.
-Thanks to nature conservation, there is a lot of water around the cape in addition to the Alyko Beach even more beautiful beaches that have been spared from the construction boom.
+Starting from the tavern Faros tou Alykou, Cape Alyko begins, where some hidden beach gems await.
+Alyko is characterized by a dense juniper forest, which is unique in its extent among the Greek islands.
+Thanks to nature conservation, around the cape youโll find not only Alyko Beach but also even more beautiful beaches that have been spared from the construction boom.
+The abandoned hotel ruin from the 1970s, with its elaborate graffiti, has since been demolished and no longer stands on this site.

-Particularly noteworthy here is the Hawaii Beach to the west, which is surrounded by a wild sandstone cliff.
-There is no operator on site, the atmosphere is wildly romantic.
-After splashing around in the sea, you can explore the abandoned hotel ruins from the 1970s, where graffiti artists let off steam on the crumbling concrete.
+Particularly noteworthy here is the Hawaii Beach to the west, which is surrounded by wild sandstone cliffs.
+There is no operator on site, giving it a wildly romantic atmosphere.

 #7 Pyrgaki Beach

-Just a few meters east of Alyko is the Pyrgaki Beach, a dune-like, wild sandy beach with some pebble sections.
-Two simple taverns provide for the physical well-being (tip: Kedros Souvlaki Grill Bar).
-At the end of the beach there is a huge sand dune called Psili Ammos, where umbrellas are also rented, but few holidaymakers get lost there.
+Just a few metres east of Alyko is Pyrgaki Beach, a dune-like, wild sandy beach with some pebbly sections.
+Two simple tavernas cater to your culinary needs (tip: Kedros Souvlaki Grill Bar).
+At the end of the beach there is a huge sand dune called Psili Ammos, where umbrellas are also available to rent, though few holidaymakers make it that far.

 Naxos beaches in the east